This chapter discusses the following WebCenter Content features and provides a roadmap of basic tasks for managing the functionality.

 For more information on managing content, see Managing Content.

-Folders, a scalable and enterprise solution, implemented with the FrameworkFolders component, provides a hierarchical folder interface similar to a conventional file system for organizing and locating some or all of the content in the repository.
+Folders, implemented with the FrameworkFolders component, provides a hierarchical folder interface similar to a conventional file system for organizing and locating some or all of the content in the repository.
+Folders is a scalable, enterprise solution and replaces the earlier Contribution Folder interface (implemented with the Folders_g component).

 Query folders can be used to return content based on a query associated with the folder.
 These types of folders can also have retention dispositions associated with the folder.